python-discord/code-jam-1/doc/pipenv.md

 As a first step, you should run `pipenv sync --dev` to set up your environment.
 You will also need to run this again if a teammate updates the
 `Pipfile` or `Pipfile.lock` - for example, if they add a new package to it, or remove an old one.

-your virtual environment and update the `Pipfile` and `Pipfile.lock` accordingly.

 Pipenv And You
 --------------